askpradana/ipro-student-frontend/README.md

   - Bun as the JavaScript runtime and package manager
   - Tailwind CSS for utility-first styling
   - ESLint and Prettier for code quality and formatting
+  - Pinia for state management
+  - Vue Router for navigation
+  - Chart.js for data visualization
+  - PDF generation capabilities with jsPDF

 - **Developer Experience**